 As my mind and heart grieved His horrible, unimaginable torture, my spirit kept pleading—“Why?
 Why?
 Why?
 You didn’t deserve to be treated like that.
 Why would You allow it?
 How could You possibly have endured it?”

 Again, my heart and mind were wrenched as I pleaded: “Why?
 Why?
 Why?
 I don’t deserve to be treated with such love and mercy!
 Why would You allow Yourself to be tortured for me?
 You know me better than I know myself.
 You know the countless times and ways I’ve failed You.”

 “Love always finds a way,” He said.
 “I overcame sin and death, failure and shame, hopelessness and defeat when I walked out of My tomb, just as I said I would.
 My resurrection proves I’m exactly who I said I Am and that all things are possible to those who believe.”

 “But how can I ever respond appropriately to such love?
 What can I ever do to express my gratitude for such a gift?”

 “Follow Me with your whole heart.
 Trust Me to lead you in ways and to places you never dared dream possible.
 Love Me and others as I love You, and let all that I did while I was on earth be a constant reminder of My love for you.
 Walk in confidence knowing I am always with you.”

 My heart can only sing: “Hallelujah!
 What a Savior!”

-To experience this unforgettable journey, you can visit our Legacy Campus and Sloan Creek Campus from March 26-30 and during Easter services.
+To experience this unforgettable journey, you can visit our Legacy Campus, Sloan Creek Campus, and Woodbridge Campus from April 12-18 and during Easter services.
 You can also experience it online at Stations of the Cross.